ppasquini/FFT/README.md

 Finally here there are the instructions to compile the code.
 In the main file the FFT_1D class is created, then it's loaded a random input and finally it is perfomed the parallel algorithm, followed by the testing function

 ## **FFT_2D**
+In this folder there are the files for the implementation of the class for the FFT in 2 dimensions.
+In this case we decided to use the **Eigen** library in odrder to deal in an efficient way  with matrixes.
+Here there's the library documentation: https://eigen.tuxfamily.org/dox/. the structer of the folder is similar to the one for the 1 dimension fft, since there is an header file for the class, a file containing its implemantation and the main file where the class is created and tested.
+Most functions uses the function created for the 1D FFT, but are changed in order to work with Eigen matrixes, such as **iterative_solve_wrapped** and **parallel_solve_wrapped**.
+Here below there's a little summary of the new functions created:
+### **iterative_solve**

+### **parallel_solve**

+### **Compilation**

+## **IMAGE_COMPRESSION**

+###